ChrisXioannou/Networking-Cybersecurity-Interview-Cheatsheet-for-Beginners/README.md

 10. ARP is translating mac to ip while DNS is ip to name
 11. vlan is groups of devices connected
 12. TLS is what differentiates http from https
+13. In order for the device to find its first ip it sends a broadcast for the dhcp to reply with an ip

 OSI PROTOCOLS: